imjoseangel/microservice-arquitecture/README.md

 ##### 3.2.2.2.4 GKE Deployment

 We will take a GKE as deployment example with NGIX Ingress.
 The rest of the components will follow the same structure.
-There are different topics that will be covered later as networking or security.
+There are different topics that will be covered later like monitoring or security.

 Besides the GKE Creation: